teancom/codex/walkthrough/beta_cf_deploy.md

 Finished	2016-07-08 17:34:46 UTC
 Duration	00:10:59

-Deployed '(( insert_property site.name ))-staging-cf' to '(( insert_property site.name ))-staging-bosh'
+Deployed '(( insert_parameter site.name ))-staging-cf' to '(( insert_parameter site.name ))-staging-bosh'

 ```

-If you want to scale your deployment in the current environment (here it is staging), you can modify `scaling.yml` in your `cf-deployments/(( insert_property site.name ))/staging` directory.
+If you want to scale your deployment in the current environment (here it is staging), you can modify `scaling.yml` in your `cf-deployments/(( insert_parameter site.name ))/staging` directory.
 In the following example, you scale runners in both AZ to 2.
 Afterwards you can run `make manifest` and `make deploy`, please always remember to verify your changes in the manifest before you type `yes` to deploy making sure the changes are what you want.

 ```
 jobs: